Climate-damages are tortious and litigation is already happening on a growing basis.

 The analysis here is intended to inform that effort.

-The extent of carbon CREDIT or DEBIT internationally accumulated since 1750 is recorded in the country charts and tables at the links here: -
+The extent of carbon CREDIT and/or DEBIT internationally accumulated since 1750 is recorded in the country charts and tables at the links here: -

 ASIA AFRICA AMERICA EUROPE OCEANIA